Logistics SMS Solutions You May Not Have Thought of

 Email and other internet-enabled solutions require a mobile data connection to work.
-Mobile data can be expensive, inconsistent, and, if drivers cross multiple international borders, complicated to administer.
+But mobile data can be expensive, inconsistent, and, if drivers cross multiple international borders, complicated to administer.

 SMS easily bridges communications gaps faced by drivers, companies, and customers.
-SMS connects people to people, applications to people, and people to information more quickly and more effectively than email, voice, or apps alone.
+It connects people to people, applications to people, and people to information – more quickly and more effectively than email, voice, or apps alone.

-What if you get a last-minute contract for a pickup and delivery?
+Here’s another scenario: you receive a last-minute contract for a pickup and delivery.
+What now?
 An SMS from dispatch can go to a driver on the route to make the pickup and delivery on their way.
 A simple route change that wins new business and generates revenue.
-Not bad for 160 characters.

 Sometimes things don’t go as planned.
-Maybe a driver had to detour far out of their way or had mechanical trouble.
+Sometimes a driver has to detour far out of their way or runs into some mechanical trouble.
 The on-board GPS can alert dispatch that a truck is off its planned route or making an unplanned stop.
 You can contact the driver to find out if there is a problem and be able to update customers if the shipment will be delayed.

-Speaking of customers, everyone likes to know when deliveries are coming.
+Eeryone likes to know when deliveries are coming.
 We usually think of getting updates for small packages coming to home or work.
-Many couriers and carriers already take advantage of SMS for sending customer updates, what about bigger shipments?
+Many couriers and carriers already take advantage of SMS for sending customer updates, but what about bigger shipments?
 From route updates to customer queries, SMS messages keep customers in the loop and off the phone with agents.